BinerkeyBOI/Trident-XSS/README.md

 <br />
 How it works:
 So after specifying your flags, data and script, Trident will run the python script to create the request then it will connect with `net.Dial()` with a timeout (Default 10 seconds) after creating the request it will send it to the target.
-Right now, trident does NOT work as intended

-Expectations for Trident V 1.0.4:<br />
+Expectations for Trident V 1.0.5:<br />
     - DebugX console. <br />

-Expectations for TridentAPI V 1.0.2:<br />
+Expectations for TridentAPI V 1.0.3:<br />
     - Any of your ideas. <br />

-Expectations for Trident V 1.2.0:<br />
+Expectations for Trident V 1.1.0:<br />
     - Updater <br />